Moro-Afriyie/interview-assignment/README.md

 ## Install Dependencies for the frontend in case you don't have live server extension installed on vscode

     $ cd frontend
-    $ npm install http-server -g (this package is used to run the frontend files on localhost)
+    $ npm install http-server -g (this package is used to run the frontend files on localhost since i didn't use any frontend framework)

 ## Running the project